 Throughout the year, CDCR staff volunteers raise funds to support Special Olympics athletes.
 The Polar Plunge is one of those fundraisers.
-Braving the frigid waters two lakes, volunteer staff from California State Prison, Sacramento, and Sierra Conservation Center took the plunge on Feb.
-8. (Other institutions are planning similar events.)
+Braving the frigid waters two lakes, volunteer staff from SAC and SCC raised funds for Special Olympics.

-The event hosted by the Sacramento State Aquatic Center provided fun for all ages and a unique opportunity for multiple law enforcement agencies, major corporations and small businesses to come together for a common cause.
-It’s one more example of CDCR’s community involvement.
+The event hosted, by the Sacramento State Aquatic Center, provided fun for all ages.
+It was also a unique opportunity for multiple law enforcement agencies, major corporations and small businesses to rally for a common cause.

 The athletes were on hand to lend their support and encourage the brave jumpers to take the plunge.
 Many of the athletes joined the fun, taking the plunge in the chilly waters, showing the true meaning of team work and camaraderie.
 SAC took this year’s honors as the top fund raiser for the Law Enforcement teams, raising over $3,000 and counting.
 Just under $65,000 was raised from all agencies.

 The chilly winter water of Lake Tulloch was no match for the mighty team from Sierra Conservation Center.
 The volunteer CDCR employees joined local law enforcement and business leaders in the annual Polar Plunge to support Special Olympics Northern California.

 Joining the fundraising plunge were the California Highway Patrol, Tuolumne County Sheriff’s Department, Sonora Police Department, Livingston Police Department, and the Tuolumne County District Attorney.